-In 2003 he was appointed to the Blue Ribbon commission by International President Thomas Buffenbarger and has been a Delegate to the 33rd and the 36th Grand Lodge Conventions as well as the 2005 AFL-CIO Convention.
+In 2003 he was appointed to the Blue Ribbon Commission by International President Thomas Buffenbarger and had been a Delegate to the 33rd and the 36th Grand Lodge Conventions as well as the 2005 AFL-CIO Convention.

-In 1987 he was elected to the State Council of Machinists were has served as trustee and auditor until 2006.
-In 1989 he was elected as Director of MNPL for the State Council of Machinists and led the effort to create the very first PAC committee for the Council.
+In 1987 he was elected to the State Council of Machinists, where has served as trustee and auditor until 2006.
+In 1989 he was elected as Director of MNPL for the State Council of Machinists and led the effort to create the first PAC committee for the Council.

-He has served on the Executive Board for the State of Arizona AFL-CIO and was Finance and Budget Committee Chairperson for the innovative restructuring for the State AFL-CIO.
-He served as the Chairperson of the newly formed Pima Area Labor Federation until 2006.
+He has served on the Executive Board of the State of Arizona AFL-CIO and was the finance and Budget Committee Chairperson for the innovative restructuring of the State AFL-CIO.
+In addition, he served as the Chairperson of the newly formed Pima Area Labor Federation until 2006.

-In 2000 was “Citizen Activist of the Year” by the Arizona Citizen Action, in 2003 his Local Lodge received a General Excellence award by the International Association of Machinists and Aerospace Workers Western Territory General Vice President Lee Pearson, in 2004 as the Directing Business Representative he was awarded “Organizer of the year,” in 2005 he received the award for Political Excellence and in 2006 received the “Coraźon de Justicia” award for human rights work in Southern Arizona.
+In 2000 was “Citizen Activist of the Year” by the Arizona Citizen Action.
+In 2003 his Local Lodge received a General Excellence award from the International Association of Machinists and Aerospace Workers Western Territory General Vice President Lee Pearson.
+In 2004 as the Directing Business Representative, he was awarded “Organizer of the year,” in 2005, he received the award for Political Excellence and in 2006 received the “Coraźon de Justicia” award for human rights work in Southern Arizona.

-He has training in Process improvements, lean manufacturing, Leadership Psychology, Multi-Cultural Leadership Development, Labor Law and Arbitration, Workplace ergonomics, and lay ministry.
-He has attended numerous classes at WWW Technology Center, AFL-CIO Leadership Institute, attended and graduated from Tech school in Industrial and Communication Electronics, and has a Bachelor of Arts Degree from the National Labor College.
+He has training in Process improvements, lean manufacturing, Leadership Psychology, Multi-Cultural Leadership Development, Labor Law and Arbitration, Supervision and Management, Workplace ergonomics, and lay ministry.
+In addition, he has attended numerous classes at WWW Technology Center, AFL-CIO Leadership Institute, graduated from Tech school in Industrial and Communication Electronics and has a Bachelor of Arts Degree from the National Labor College.

-Bobby enjoys spending time and attending church with his family and his grandchildren, reading and playing outdoor sports.
-Bobby has been married for over 25 years to his beautiful wife Lori and they have three children Adam, Ashley, and Robbie, and two granddaughters Savannah and Jami.
+Bobby enjoys attending church with his family, visiting with his grandchildren, reading, and playing outdoor sports.
+Bobby has been married for over 35 years to his beautiful wife Lori, and they have three children, Adam, Ashley, and Robbie, and five granddaughters, Savannah, Jami, Julie (deceased), Isabelle, and Ava.